 Other rumors have circulated that the games’ main antagonist is named “Kaesaru” and the evil organization you have to face will be called “Team Neon”.
 Lastly, it’s been suggested that the new games will include 106 new creatures and have a Solar System theme in the form of its legendaries, which sounds like a continuation of Sun & Moon’s story.

 Pokémon Sword & Shield Gameplay – What Could Be Changed?

 What’s probably most exciting to ponder is what the Pokémon Sword & Shield games will play like.
 If the capture system does in fact get reworked, could this mean a change for battling mechanics as well?
 With the Switch offering more horsepower than the 3DS, Game Freak could be looking into developing an open-world, where battles take place in real time and have your Pokémon moving around the battlefield while you shout out commands.

 If this were the case, we could see the new games take-on a more non-linear story, one where you could have the entire region available at the start and be able to explore different areas at your own pace.
 NPCs could offer sidequests for you to complete in exchange for items, or maybe information on where to find a rare Pokémon.
 This approach would put an emphasis on exploration and lead to more organic interactions with Pokémon and trainers out in the wild.

 The Final Word

 For a series with such a rich-history, it’s exciting to think about what the future for Pokémon games will be.
 The existence of the Switch has no doubt led Nintendo’s studios to search for ways to refine their tent-pole franchises, and much like Pokémon themselves, evolve for a new era of gaming.
-For now, all we can do is speculate what the next Pokémon RPG will be like as we anxiously await for an announcement from Nintendo.
+For now, all we can do is speculate what Pokémon Sword & Shield will be like as we anxiously wait to learn more information.